 My name is Chad Calease.
 I believe in the power of stories.
-I keep artifacts here having mostly to do with people, ideas + technology.
-They’re prolly metaphorical crumbs, too, a trail to help someone find their way back to whatever it was they were supposed to be doing before they got lost on the internet.
+I keep artifacts here having mostly to do with stories of people, ideas + technology.
+They’re prolly metaphorical crumbs, too, a trail to help someone find their way back to whatever it was they were supposed to be doing before they got lost on the Internet.

 Speaking of getting lost, I’m grateful for finding my way out of some dense + vast forests, both literally + figuratively.
 I’m even more grateful for the way those experiences have hardened my skills + softened my heart.
 That may be a way of saying I’m a self-taught type who learns best from practical application in the field, doing things out in the wild world.

-The value of my unusually deep + broad technical fluency is amplified by people-focused gifts like that.
+My technical fluency is amplified by people-focused gifts like that.
 I gravitate towards challenges that require navigating ambiguity, solving problems, driving vision + strategy, leading by example, learning + unlearning on-the-fly, mentoring, listening, assembling great teams + generally bending technology to the will of the mission, rather than the other way around.

 Some stuff I do, in no particular order:

 - Design scalable + secure Technology Infrastructure Architecture.

 - Information Security Compliance (ISO, NIST, DSS/CSI, HIPAA, SOX + more).

 Yes, I’m optimistic about the future + our opportunity to have a role in helping to evolve into a thoughtful culture that collectively values empathy, tolerance, respect + neurodiversity, with a genuine commitment to learning + making good decisions for the long term.

 Since early in 2007, I’ve been keeping some thoughts on Twitter with these same motivations in mind.